mustache/spec/README.md

 These should be identical to the YAML specifications, but if you find the need to regenerate them, they can be trivially rebuilt by invoking `rake build`.

-It is also worth noting that some specifications (notably, the lambda module) rely on YAML "tags" to denote special types of data (e.g. source code).
-Since JSON offers no way to denote this, a special key ("`__tag__`") is injected with the name of the tag as its value.
-See `TESTING.md` for more information about handling tagged data.

 Optional Modules
 ----------------